 Pets are prohibited in State Park camping areas.
-Pets are permitted at State Forest campgrounds within American Legion State Forest and Pachaug State Forest and at Salt Rock Campground.
+Pets are permitted only at State Forest campgrounds within American Legion State Forest and Pachaug State Forest and at Salt Rock Campground.
 When and where permitted, animals are limited to one per campsite and must be held on a leash not to exceed seven feet in length.
 Dogs must have rabies vaccination and owners may be required to show proof.
 Pets must not be left unattended.
 For more information, please view our pet policy

 Quiet hours shall be observed between 10:00 p.m. and 7:00 a.m.
 Reasonable levels of sound may not be exceeded at any time.